-The autonomous organisation under the HRD Ministry, Central Board of Secondary Education (CBSE), is all set to conduct the National Eligibility Test (NET) on July 8, 2018.
-NET is conducted on behalf of University Grants Commission (UGC) twice a year to select candidates for the posts of Assistant Professor and Junior Research Fellowship (JRF) in Indian universities and colleges.
+The UGC National Eligibility Test (NET) will be conducted between December 18 and 22, 2018.
+NET is conducted twice a year to select candidates for the posts of Assistant Professor and Junior Research Fellowship (JRF) in Indian universities and colleges.

 UGC NET consists of two papers and paper-I plays a significant role in shortlisting the candidates for the next round.
 Prior to exploring the preparation tips for paper-I, let's tour the changed exam pattern of UGC NET.